 - Ed Iacobucci, Dean, Faculty of Law

-- Ulrich Krull, Vice-President and Principal, University of Toronto Mississauga
+- Ulrich Krull, Vice-President & Principal, University of Toronto Mississauga

 - Trevor Rodgers, Assistant Vice-President, Planning & Budget